alienresident/style-tiles/README.md

 + Modern browser support only (not production code)
 + Simple & clean HTML5
 + Use CSS3 selectors and pseudo-classes (avoid classes or ids)
++ No dependancies on other css frameworks (Bootstrap or Foundation)

 Style Tiles should be deployable as simple HTML and CSS (perhaps JavaScript if there's becomes a good reason).
 Style Tiles should be able to run in any folder on a desktop or any web server.
 Style Tiles need to be viewed in modern browsers: Firefox and Webkit based browsers.
 Wherever possible I am using CSS rather than some server solution.
 Therefore can't be reliant on any server side technologies.